coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

    bottlenecks.
 However, this is mostly a workflow issue.
 Thinking through the workflow steps and testing them in isolation is often the best approach.

+   Human readable data formats (CSVs, .txt, .json) are good when human is reading the file contents with an editor.
+If they are processed by code using binary formats can improve code's efficiency.

 Local Disks and RAM Disks
 -------------------------